What can be done to Reduce Breast Size?

 Advanced Scar management strategies such as Healite II may be available in some of our locations.
 Silicone strips may also help minimise scars.
 Ask the Coco Ruby team.
 We will arrange weekly appointments with our specialist nursing team after the procedure to ensure everything is healing well and to monitor your progress.
 You will see your surgeon and/or nurse and/or care team six to eight weeks later.

-Surgery Recovery Tip for After Having Breast Reduction
+Recovery After Having Breast Reduction to reduce breast size

 It’s important to relax when you get home and avoid stretching, pulling, heavy lifting or hard exercise for at least six weeks.
 It’s also imperative to look after your skin and to wear the right support garments.
 They should feel a lot more comfortable after you heal.
 Dr Rubinstein is known for his breast reduction surgery expertise and is one of Melbourne’s most sought after plastic surgeons for breast and abdominal procedures.